robertpeteuil/multi-cloud-control/README.rst

   az_app_sec = 22918C9e1cCC7665a+b3e4052f942630aE979CF68/v=

-**[gcp] section** - specifies your Google Compute Service Account, the name of your access key (use JSON formatted key), and your Project ID.  `Information on Setting up Service Account Authentication <https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances>`_
+**[gcp] section** - supports two authentication types.
+Service Account is likely easier for many users, but both options are available.
+Specify the type of Authentication: (S)ervice or (A)pplication (defaults to service if not specified), Google Compute project-id, and the remaining variables required for the authentication type as described below.  `Information on Setting up Service Account Authentication <https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances>`_

 .. code::